Best football clubs badges

 Although most badges are designed to symbolize the history of a club, not all are created equal in terms of aesthetic pleasure.
 Read on to find out more about the best football clubs badges.

-Every sport club in the world has a logo, but these badges in football are of great importance.
-Logos are visual identities of the clubs.
-These Badges appear on the shirts of the club, precisely on the part of the chest where the player's heart is underneath.
+Every sports team in the world has a logo, but in football these badges are particularly significant.
+The visual identities of the clubs are their logos.
+These Badges are displayed on the club's shirts, right where the player's heart is located on the chest.

 A club which its logo has not been changed in any way since its creation can rarely be found.
 European Clubs have modified their badges on several occasions since their first design, the most notable one of which areManchester City

 These clubs have altered their logos in the last few years for a variety of reasons, including bringing simplicity to it, branding and economic issues.